Content-based assessment options. Functions and types of assessments. Problems of psychology of young children educational materials

 Children: Multiply the four red circles by 3.

-Teacher: Is the solution path correct?
+Teacher: Is the solution path named correctly?
 Prove it.

-Children: Correctly, in order to find the unknown, you must carefully read the condition of the problem and, relying on auxiliary words, choose an action, words are 3 times more, indicate that the correct action is multiplication.
+Children: Correctly, in order to find the unknown, you need to carefully read the conditions of the problem and, based on auxiliary words, choose an action; words 3 times larger indicate that the correct action is multiplication.

 Teacher: Complete the solution (1 student at the blackboard, children in a notebook).
-Write down the answer.
+Write down your answer.

-Teacher: How to establish the fidelity of the solution?
+Teacher: How to establish the correctness of the decision?

-Children: Problem solved correctly.
-We correctly answered the main question of the problem.
+Children: The problem was solved correctly.
+We answered correctly main question tasks.

-Teacher: Each in your notebook, evaluate the accuracy of the work.
-If the work is neat - put it in the margins, if not very -.
+Teacher: Each person in his notebook will evaluate the accuracy of the work.
+If the work is neat, put it in the margins; if not, put it in the margins.

-Teacher: We solved the problem with you, and now let's return to 2 problems that the children solved.
+Teacher: We have solved the problem, and now let’s return to the 2 problems that the children solved.
 At what point did they make mistakes?
-What could be the reasons.
+What could be the reasons?

 Children: The first student did not analyze the problem.
 The second student does not know the multiplication table and did not check.

-Children: We are constantly finding relationships between components, evaluating ourselves - right or wrong.
+Children: We constantly find relationships between components, evaluate ourselves - correctly or not.

 When the necessary knowledge was determined.

-When looking for the right way to solve.
+When we were looking for the right solution.

 Children: We assessed the correctness of actions and results throughout the decision.

-Teacher: So, we have seen that the evaluation activity is woven into the learning activity, is not only its independent component, but is also present at all stages of solving the learning task.
+Teacher: So, we are convinced that assessment activities are woven into educational activities and are not only an independent component, but are also present at all stages of solving an educational task.

-To reveal the evaluation functions, the material of a mathematics lesson was used, where the control and ascertaining functions of the evaluation were shown.
+To reveal the evaluation functions, material from a mathematics lesson was used, where the controlling and ascertaining functions of evaluation were shown.
 Now let's pay attention to them and consider the stimulating function.

 Lesson fragment:

-Teacher: Why do we need assessment in educational activities?
+Teacher: Why is assessment needed in educational activities?

-Children: To see and correct mistakes, to learn how to avoid them.
+Children: To see and correct mistakes, to learn how to prevent them.

-Teacher: Two students made mistakes in solving the problem, did not notice them.
+Teacher: Two students made mistakes when solving the problem and did not notice them.

 Let's express our wishes to them, what should they work on?

-Children: The first student must learn to carefully read the condition and question of the problem, learn to analyze the problem, learn to determine the action based on auxiliary words.
+Children: The first student needs to learn to carefully read the conditions and questions of the problem, learn to analyze the problem, learn to determine the action based on auxiliary words.

 The second student needs to repeat the multiplication table.

-Teacher: Why are you giving this kind of advice?
+Teacher: Why do you give this kind of advice?

 Children: We checked their work and saw errors.

-Teacher: So the assessment helps to note the merits of the work and its shortcomings.
-It helps to understand what still needs to be worked on, what knowledge is not yet assimilated, and what is good.
-This gives an incentive for further work.
+Teacher: This means that the assessment helps to note the merits of the work and its shortcomings.
+It helps you understand what you still need to work on, what knowledge has not yet been sufficiently mastered, and what knowledge is good.
+This gives incentive for further work.

-The third step of the preparatory stage is aimed at realizing the need for the ability to evaluate one's learning activities.
+The third step of the preparatory stage is aimed at realizing the need for the ability to evaluate one’s educational activities.

-For this, students are given works in the Russian language (independent work) checked, but not evaluated.
-Children are encouraged to try to evaluate their work.
+For this purpose, students are given work on the Russian language (independent work) that has been checked but not graded.
+Children are encouraged to try and evaluate their work.

 Here is a fragment of the lesson: